 NOTE: To avoid complications during the installation process, you must setup the software before connecting the programming hardware (the USB device) to your computer.
-That is, installation through the "Add New lead to wrong drivers with a different compatible device ID).
+That is, installation through the "Add New Hardware Wizard" of Windows system is NOT recommended (this might lead to wrong drivers with a different compatible device ID).